 COMDR.
-JOSEPH F. FARLEY. chief communications officer of the U. S. Coast Guard, has been promoted to the temporary rank of captain, with rank retroactive to Dec.
+JOSEPH F. FARLEY, chief communications officer of the U.S. Coast Guard, has been promoted to the temporary rank of captain, with rank retroactive to Dec.
 1.

 JAMES PARSONS of the sales staff of WWNY, Watertown, N. Y., has been inducted in the Army.
-Bob Wal-ters.
+Bob Walters.
 WWNY farm program director, married Stella Johnson of Fine, New York, on Dec.
 31, 1941.

-ROBERT A CATHERWOOD, general manager of WWRL, New York, has been appointed a member of the Greater New York Radio Committee of the Diamond Jubilee Celebration of the Dragilant's Briefley (1981). the President's Birthday.
+ROBERT A CATHERWOOD, general manager of WWRL, New York, has been appointed a member of the Greater New York Radio Committee of the Dimmond Jubilee Celebration of the President's Birthday.